-- Through our 76.4% interest in Yuchai held by six wholly-owned subsidiaries, we primarily conduct our manufacturing and sale of diesel engines which are mainly distributed in the PRC market. - As of February 28, 2021, through our wholly-owned subsidiary, Grace Star, we had a 48.9% shareholding interest in HLGE.
-The HLGE group is engaged in hospitality and property development activities conducted mainly in Malaysia. - As of February 28, 2021, through our wholly-owned subsidiary, VDL, we had a 2.02% equity interest in TCL.
-The TCL group invests directly or with co-investors in real estate and other investment opportunities which include property-backed financial instruments.
+- Through our 76.4% interest in Yuchai held by six wholly-owned subsidiaries, we primarily conduct our manufacturing and sale of diesel engines which are mainly distributed in the PRC market. - As of February 28, 2022, through our wholly-owned subsidiary, Grace Star, we had a 48.9% shareholding interest in HLGE.
+The HLGE group is engaged in hospitality and property development activities conducted mainly in Malaysia.
+For more details on our investments in HLGE, see "Item 5.
+Operating and Financial Review and Prospects Business Expansion and Diversification Plan." - As of February 28, 2022, through our wholly-owned subsidiary, VDL, we had a 0.08% equity interest in TCL.
+We would consider disposing our remaining shareholding in TCL in due course.